Alexhuszagh/xcross/README.md

 # Contributing

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in toolchains by you, will be unlicensed (free and unencumbered software released into the public domain).
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in xcross by you, will be unlicensed (free and unencumbered software released into the public domain).